ubco-W2022T2-data301/project-group-group12/final_report_group12.md

 Graph 1: Effects of Music Participation on Mental Health.
 ![graph 1](images/analysis1graph1.png)

 As seen in Graph 1, there is no strong correlation demonstrated between different types of music participation and overall mental health scores.
 All four categories had a concentration of overall mental health scores at around the 4-6 range.
+It should be noted on this graph that the composer group had lower data points than the other groups.

 Graph 2: Overall mental health based on hours of music listened to per day.
 ![graph 2](images/analysis1graph2.png)